 These rating classifications are assigned to company files which do not include a current financial statement.
 Employee Range (ER) Ratings apply to certain lines of business not lending themselves to classification under the D&B Rating system.
 These kinds of businesses are assigned an Employee Range symbol based upon the number of employees and nothing else.

 As a whole, when Dun & Bradstreet does not have all of the info they need, they will indicate as much in their reports.
 However, the absence of some pieces of info does not necessarily mean a certain firm is a poor credit risk.

 The Summary graph shows your company’s financial stress class from high to average, to low.

 The Financial stress score percentile section shows the probability of failure of your business.

 The Financial stress percentile comparison part graphs your company’s financial stress percentile versus similar companies.

 The best way to get a handle on your company’s overall financial health is to look at your own PAYDEX report.
-You can get your PAYDEX report here and, if you need to, you can contact their Customer Service department (it’s a part of Dun & Bradstreet, as they also generate PAYDEX reports) here.
-D&B’s PAYDEX Customer Service phone number is here.
+You can get your PAYDEX report here.
+And if you need to, you can contact their Customer Service department (it’s a part of Dun & Bradstreet, as they also generate PAYDEX reports) here.
+So D&B’s PAYDEX Customer Service phone number is here.

 Finally, any report is only as good as the data it comes from.
 Dun & Bradstreet’s database contains over 250 million companies spanning the globe, which includes around 120 million active firms and about 130 million companies which are out of business but kept for historical reasons.